Griggs of Vinheim

 - Hikikomori: Given how brutal the area he's in can be, even compared to the rest of Lordran, this is rather justified.
 Even the Hollows around him are only despairing.

 - Insufferable Genius: He's a bit full of himself.
-He's boastful of his Vinheim origins, brags about being the best smith from there, and is especially scornful of "those uppity scholars" and of any Ember he can't work with.
+He's boastful of his Vinheim origins, brags about being the best smith from there, and is especially scornful of "those uppity scholars" and of any Ember he can't work with, telling you to bring it to a "country blacksmith".

 - Nice Hat: Wears a customized version of the Vinheim Dragon Scholar attire, and one that cannot be acquired at all except through a debug menu.